luxonis/depthai-docs-website/api.md

   <span class="small">All dependencies are already installed and the repository has already been checked out to `~/Desktop/depthai-python-extras`.</span>
 </div>

-The dependencies for DepthAI are pretty light, and most developers will already have them on their development machines.
-In case you don't, here are the dependencies for each operating system, including checking out and running test.py to make sure DepthAI is running properly with your system.
+The dependencies for DepthAI are pretty light.

 ### Ubuntu and Raspbian
 ```